BeryJu/gravity/README.md

 - [x] Support for multiple records per FQDN
 - [ ] Watch role config and restart roles if it changes?
 - [ ] Blocky metrics support
+- [ ] Make backup be tgz of snapshot and raw key:value etcd export